White House Farm murders: Criminal Cases Review Commission, 2004–2012

 In 2004 Jeremy's defence team, which included Giovanni di Stefano, applied unsuccessfully to have the CCRC refer the case back to the Court of Appeal.
 His lawyers made a fresh submission to the CCRC in 2009.
 The CCRC provisionally rejected Jeremy's 2009 submission in February 2011 in an 89-page document.
 It invited his lawyers to respond within three months, extended the deadline to allow them to study all 406 crime-scene photographs, and in September 2011 granted them an indefinite period in which to pursue an additional line of inquiry.

 The CCRC finally rejected the application in April 2012 in a 109-page report, which said the submission had not identified any new evidence or legal argument that would raise the real possibility of the Court of Appeal overturning the conviction.
 In November 2012 the High Court turned down Bamber's application for a judicial review of that decision.
-The following year di Stefano was sentenced in the UK to fourteen years in prison for having fraudulently presented himself as a lawyer.
+The next year, di Stefano was sentenced in the UK to 14 years in prison for having fraudulently presented himself as a lawyer.
 As of December 2013 Jeremy's defence team was said to be preparing a fresh submission.

+On 10 March 2021, a new application was lodged with the CCRC for a referral to the Court of Appeal.
+The submissions contained new evidence not previously considered by the Courts and based on 350,000 documents released to Bamber and his legal team in 2011 after the expiry of a Public Interest Immunity order.
+Initially, eight issues, each containing multiple grounds of appeal, were lodged, with another two added before the end of the year.
+In October 2022 it was reported that Bamber's legal team, led by his Solicitor Advocate, had sent the CCRC ten new items of evidence, which they claimed cast doubt on the prosecution's contention that the silencer was used in the murders.

+In May 2023, the Independent Office for Police Conduct ruled that Essex Police breached its statutory duty by not referring 29 serious complaints to the IOPC about how senior officers handled the case.

+It was reported in November 2024 that Bamber's conviction was among 1,200 being reviewed by the CCRC in the aftermath of the Andrew Malkinson scandal.

+In July 2025, the CCRC announced that they had reviewed four of Bamber's ten grounds for appeal and had decided they should not be referred to the court of appeal.
+The other six grounds remained under review.